camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 ---

-This document guides you through the update from Camunda BPM `7.11.x` to `7.12.0`.
+This document guides you through the update from Camunda Platform `7.11.x` to `7.12.0`.
 It covers these use cases:

 1. For administrators and developers: [Database Updates](#database-updates)
 1. For administrators and developers: [Full Distribution Update](#full-distribution)